SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 Orientation
 -----------

-The content of this project is meant for learning and experimentation, not usage.
+The prime focus of the ARL is on learning and experimentation, not usage.
 If you are here to learn about the process of imaging, here is a quick guide to the project:

-  * `crocodile`: The main Python source code
+  * `arl`: The main Python source code
   * `examples`: Usage examples, mainly using Jupyter notebooks.
   * `docs`: Complete documentation.
 Includes non-interactive output of examples.
   * `data`: Data used